simonangel-fong/Note_Tech/Operating_System/linux/system/boot/boot.md

   - Secure boot

 - `bootloader`

   - a program that loads a computer's operating system (OS) into memory when the computer starts up or restarts

+- `Master Boot Record (MBR)`
+  - the information in the first sector of a hard disk or a removable drive, responsible for loading the operating system (OS) when the computer is turned on.

+- `GUID Partition Table (GPT)`
+  - a standard for organizing the layout of partition tables on physical storage devices, such as hard disk drives and solid-state drives

+- `initramfs (initial ram file system)`
+  - a set of tools and scripts that prepares a Linux system for boot
+  - loads the necessary kernel modules and drivers to mount file systems like `/usr` or `/var`.

 ---